-The 013 capsule is 25mm– too large for an SDC and too small for an LDC.
+The 013 capsule is 25mm; too large for an SDC and too small for an LDC.
 This puts the 013 squarely in between.
-It was designed to have the best elements of both SDCs and LDCs– a realistic transient response and accurate top end with a balanced and extended low-end, making the 013 Series microphones the most versatile mics in the entire Soyuz line.
+It was designed to have the best elements of both SDCs and LDCs with a realistic transient response and accurate top end with a balanced and extended low-end.
+This makes the 013 Series microphones the most versatile mics in the entire Soyuz line.
 They can be used on anything from drum overheads to piano, acoustic guitars to upright bass, and snare to orchestras.
 It’s even a good choice for some vocalists.

 Listen to the 013 FETs on drum overheads

 Listen to the 013 FET on male vocals

 Piano is often one of the most difficult instruments to capture because of its complex transients and frequency response that covers the lowest of the lows and highest of the highs.
 This makes it a perfect source for recording with the 013 FETs.

 The 013 FET does an excellent job of focusing in on what’s directly in front of them and rejecting surrounding noise, but a true testament to their use is their pleasing off-axis coloration.
 What we mean by this is that any sounds that do bleed actually feel smooth and pleasing instead of brittle and trashy.